EphremAlemnew/OSES/README.md

 React + Vite

-to use this repo follow this steps.
+#To use this repo follow this steps.

-clone the repository
+1. clone the repository

-npm install
+2. npm install

-npm run dev
+3. npm run dev